mlohajner/AFST/README.md

 For those who'd rather point and click than type, `afst-gui` wraps AFST in a minimal [Zenity](https://en.wikipedia.org/wiki/Zenity) front end:
-pick a source folder, pick a destination folder, confirm, and watch it run.
+- pick a source folder,
+- pick a destination folder,
+- confirm, and watch it run.
-No new logic, no reimplementation — just a thin, honest layer on top of the same core script.
+No new logic, no reimplementation -just a thin, honest layer on top of the same core script.

 ```